Have you just picked up a new electric smoker? Or managed to get a second-hand one from a friend?

 - Cherry wood is rather mild, so it works best with chicken, turkey, and ham

-- Alder wood is light enough to give fish a gentle smokey flavor
+- Alder wood is light enough to give seafood like scallops and shrimp a gentle smokey flavor

 No smoker box in your unit?